The other day my spouse got a letter reminding her about her annual vision examination.

 This sort of personalization is easy with the right data, called recency.
 If you use it in your campaigns you can have a significant boost to your response rate.

-Using Shopify and Customer Segmenter this recency data is right at your fingertips.
+Using Shopify and Repeat Customer Insights this recency data is right at your fingertips.